The most enchanting underwater caves and parks of Naples, islands and surroundings.

 Address: Calata Ponticello to Marechiaro - 80123 Naples

 La Grotta Azzurra is one of the most popular tourist destinations in Campania and is one Karst cavity of exceptional charm that is located in Capri.
 The entrance is partly covered by the sea and the sunlight that filters from the outside, reflecting in the water, helps to give it that particular deep blue color that makes it so suggestive.
-It's a nymphaeum of the Roman age, consisting of many underground environments, one of which is visible to visitors: the Duomo Azzurro.
-There are numerous tunnels, whose height can vary from 7 to 35 meters, leading to a platform buried at sea by the Romans, the Galleria dei Pilastri and the Hall of Names, with the signatures of the visitors of '800 and' 900.
+It's a nymphaeum of the Roman age, consisting of many underground rooms, of which only one is visible to visitors: the Blue Cathedral.
+There are numerous tunnels, whose height can vary from 7 to 35 meters, which lead to a platform buried in the sea by the Romans, to the Galleria dei Pilastri and to the Hall of Names, with the signatures of the visitors of '800 and' 900.
 The cave ends with the Corrosion Hall.

 Address: Via Grotta Azzurra - 80071 Anacapri (NA)